cartesi/machine-emulator/README.md

-  distclean                  - depclean + profile information and downloads Docker targets: build-ubuntu-image         - Build an ubuntu based docker image build-server-manager-image - Build a docker image based on cartesi/machine-emulator with the server manager
+  distclean                  - depclean + profile information and downloads Docker targets: build-ubuntu-image         - Build an ubuntu based docker image
 ```

 ### Requirements